 Planning and communication have also been key for Great Ormond Street Hospital for Children (GOSH), the first UK hospital accredited gold status by Cycling UK.
 This is despite bigger challenges than most: its large central London campus hosts a diverse workforce, from doctors to administrators, all with varying shift patterns and backgrounds.

 All new employees receive an information pack about active travel, including maps of cycle-safe routes to the hospital, information on the health benefits of cycling and even the locations of recent bike thefts.
-There’s also an email group to share tips, a buddy system for new cyclists and bike hire schemes that give people a chance to try out cycling before investing in their own.
+There’s also an email group to share tips, a buddy system for new cyclists and bike hire schemes that give people a chance to try out cycling before investing in their own, says Nick Martin, head of sustainability at the hospital.

 A recent staff survey showed that 18% of respondents now use bikes as part of their commute – a huge jump from just a few years ago.
 Part of that was a shift from public transport during Covid but, although “the pandemic focused minds”, Martin says the hospital sees this as a long-term change.